LICQual Level 2 Award in Fire Watcher

-Welcome to the LICQual Level 2 Award in Fire Watcher course—a crucial certification for professionals working in high-risk environments where fire safety is a top priority.
-This accredited qualification is designed to provide applicants with the essential skills and knowledge to monitor fire hazards and ensure a safe working environment in construction, industrial settings, and confined spaces.
+The LICQual Level 2 Award in Fire Watcher is a vital qualification for learners working in high-risk environments where fire safety is essential.
+This course equips learners with the knowledge and practical skills needed to monitor fire hazards and maintain a safe working environment in construction sites, industrial settings, and confined spaces.

 Course Overview